 There’s also the chance that the caliper screws aren’t properly lubricated.
 With any of these situations, it’s important to have it looked at right away.

 The brake pad shim is made from a thin rubber material or metal material.
 It sits between the brake pad and caliper to fill the gaps that would otherwise create noise.

 However, when the shim wears, it can allow for movement that can cause a grinding noise.
 You may also hear knocking occurring when you brake at lower speeds.

 7. Car Parked Too Long

 If your car has been parked, you might hear some strange brake sounds when you first start driving.
 This issue is more likely if the car has been sitting in bad weather.

 Water vapor can lead to rust and corrosion of the brakes.
 That’s why it’s important to store your car in a garage if it won’t be driven.

 While squealing can be annoying, it’s not normally an indication of something serious.
 In fact, squealing commonly occurs when the brakes become contaminated.

-Whether you left the car to sit for an excessive amount of time or the brakes got dirty, a little driving might be all that’s needed to end the squeal.
+Whether you have left the car to sit for an excessive amount of time, or if the brakes have gotten dirty, a little driving might be all that’s needed to end the squeal.
 Once the brakes are used a little, the noise should stop.